Service Contract Providers

 A Service Contract Provider provides extended warranties to consumers for a specified period of time and for an additional cost beyond the price of the product.

-The Texas Department of Licensing and Regulation proposes a new rule and amendments to the Service Contract Providers and Administrators program rules (16 Texas Administrative Code, Chapter 77, new §77.26; and amendments to §77.10 and §77.70).
+The Texas Commission of Licensing and Regulation adopted amendments to existing rules regarding the Service Contract Providers and Administrators program (16 Texas Administrative Code, Chapter 77, §§77.10, 77.70, and new §77.26).

 2017 Legislative Update

 The 85th Legislative Session made three changes to the SCP statute.

 - Effective September 1, 2017, SCP contracts may offer to replace a motor vehicle key or key-fob if the key or key-fob becomes inoperable or is lost or stolen.
 See House Bill 2275 for more information.

 - In addition, HB 2275 amended the statute to state that a contract provider is not required to deduct the amount of any claims paid from the amount of a refund requested by a contract holder.
 This change is also effective September 1, 2017.

 - Senate Bill 1199 allows a SCP contract to a provide compensation to the buyer of a vehicle on the total constructive loss under a “Depreciation benefit optional member program.”
 A Depreciation benefit optional member program means a service contract financed under Chapter 348 or 353, Finance Code, that pays to the buyer, as a credit toward the purchase of a replacement vehicle at a participating dealer, an amount less than or equal to the difference between the purchase price and the actual cash value for a total constructive loss.
 There are some important restrictions however.